bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-managed-beans.rst

 validation.
 The fields of the JavaBean classes, that are used for storing the data, are annotated to describe the constraints and their validation.
-Experienced programmers can use JSR 303 annotations in
-|axon-ivy| projects.
-The validation information will then be considered by
-HTML Dialogs when the field of the class is bound to a widget.
+Experienced programmers can use JSR 303 annotations in Axon Ivy projects.
+The validation information will then be considered by HTML Dialogs when the field of the class is bound to a widget.
 There is no validation information given in the \*.xhtml file of the HTML Dialog itself.
 However, the HTML Dialog uses the annotations of the fields to